kobra-dev/better-react-spreadsheet/README.md

 # Better React Spreadsheet

-A better spreadsheet widget for React (currently in active development)
+A better spreadsheet widget for React (currently in active development, but probably stable enough to use)

 Project goals:
 - [x] ⚡ Fully virtualized (rows and columns)
 - [x] ⌨️ Same key shortcuts as industry standard spreadsheet software (Google Docs, Excel, etc)
 - [x] 🏢 Modern architecture (React function components)
 - [ ] 📊 Easy dataset creation and editing
-    - [ ] Selection of multiple cells
+    - [x] Selection of multiple cells
-    - [ ] Insert rows
+    - [x] Insert rows
     - [ ] Insert columns
     - [ ] Drag-to-autocomplete like in a spreadsheet
+    - [ ] Copy, cut, paste (for single cells or multiple cells)
+    - [ ] Paste data from other spreadsheet programs
 - [x] 📁 Internally and externally, data is just a 2D array, so interop with file formats like CSV is really easy

 ## Usage